 If you were to show any Orthodox Jew sura 5:44 in the Quran he would surely declare “Sadaqa Allahu ‘l-Azeem”, as the text echoes something they’ve been proclaiming for 2,300 years:

 the rabbis and scholars [were] entrusted [with] the Scripture of Allah.

 - Quran 5:44

 This is important because 2,300 years ago a group of heretical Jews (the Sadducees) rejected the Oral Law (which the rabbis codified in the Talmud).
-The Oral Law was a verbal scripture given to Moses AS at the same time he received the Torah and we feel it is the only scripture the Quran could be referring to.
-This is confirmed by the Quran’s repetition of ideas found exclusively in the Oral Law1 – if it didn’t have Divine source, why would the Quran repeat these themes?
+The Oral Law was a verbal scripture given to Moses AS at the same time that he received the Torah.
+This means that a group of rabbis were entrusted with and preserved this Oral Law in the Talmud, we feel that this is the only scripture the Quran could be referring to.

 Could sura 5:44 actually be the Quran’s declaration that the truth is with the rabbis and not heretics.
 If so this scripture (the Torah and Talmud) has been perfectly preserved and passed down from generation to generation, from rabbi to rabbi.2